to The Binsey Mission Community

 Thankfully, we were able to hold Sunday services in our churches during December, and 10 of our churches hosted Christmas services.
-However, we have taken the reluctant decision NOT to have services in church during January due to the greater risk currently caused by the pandemic, but we hope to resume services again in February as planned, but hope to be back in church before the end of March.
+However, we have taken the reluctant decision NOT to have services in church during January due to the greater risk currently caused by the pandemic.
+We have not been able to resume services again in February as planned, but hope to be back in church before the end of March.
 In the meantime, a weekly service is being sent out via email, to those who feel most comfortable worshipping at home.
 Sometimes, the clergy will also record the service at home, and make it available via YouTube and the Binsey Facebook page.
 If you would like to receive the Sunday service and reflection via email, then please let us know.
 Here is the link to the service for Ash Wednesday.
 In addition there is also a recording of the service available on YouTube via this link - https://youtu.be/MUUth230fD4.

 After last year's restrictions, we are delighted to be planning both Carol and Christmas services and very much looking forward to singing carols again.
 We are making a polite request that every adult wears a face-mask as they enter and leave church and also whilst they are walking around, until they are seated.